mef-dev/tutorial-backend-plugin/README.md

 The unique identifier whithin the platform is the assembly name as well as the entity name within the particular alias.
 When creating your own project, rename the project to change assemply name and modify the name of the entity as you want.

+> To obtaining dynamic configuration (depending on the tenant) you need to implement the IPluginConfig interface, for example [plugin-configuration](https://github.com/mef-dev/tutorial-backend-plugin/tree/master#plugin-configuration)

 ## Build

 To build the package you can use the command below: